 Date of report Title of review Recommendation June 2017 Savings Planning in Councils in Wales The report did not include any recommendations or proposals for improvement, although proposals for improvement were included in local reports issued to each Council.
 October 2017 Public Procurement in Wales The report contained seven recommendations.
 Six of the recommendations were for the Welsh Government, one of the recommendations was for public bodies: R3 It was clear from our sampling that some procurement strategies are out of date and there has also been a mixed response to new policy and legislation, such as the Well-being of Future Generations (Wales) Act 2015.
 We recommend that public bodies review their procurement strategies and policies during 2017-18 and on an annual basis thereafter to ensure that they reflect wider policy and legislative changes and support continuous improvement.
 October 2017 Good governance when determining significant service changes - National Summary The report did not include any recommendations or proposals for improvement, although proposals for improvement were included in local reports issued to each Council.
-The report was designed primarily to provide insight, share existing practice and prompt further conversations and discussions between councils and other organisations.
-December 2017 Local Government Financial Reporting 2016-17 The report did not include any recommendations or proposals for improvement.
+The report was designed primarily to provide insight, share existing practice and prompt further conversations and discussions between councils and other organisations.R1 Develop strategic frameworks for introducing and reviewing charges, linking them firmly with the MTFP.
+December 2017 Local Government Financial Reporting 2016- 17 The report did not include any recommendations or proposals for improvement.